-With the relay removed from its case, check electrically that the CT shorting switch is closed.
+With the Isolation Plug removed from the 4M400, check electrically that the CT shorting switch is closed.

 Primary injection testings

 It is essential that primary injection testing is carried out to prove the correct polarity of current transformers.

 Before commencing any primary injection testing it is essential to ensure that the circuit is dead, isolated from the remainder of the system and that only those earth connections associated with the primary test equipment are in position.